nishalad95/WomenWhoCodeHelsinki/Workshops/ContainerWorkshop1/BusyboxDemo.md

 There are no specific skills needed for this tutorial beyond a basic comfort with the command line and using a text editor.
 Prior experience in developing web applications will be helpful but is not required.
 Follow the instructions below and execute the code blocks in your terminal.

-## Prerequsities:

-- Access to the VM (Or have docker installed locally on your laptop)
-- Set up a [Dockerhub](https://hub.docker.com/) account
-- Open up a terminal

 Once you are done installing Docker, test your Docker installation by running the following: